ARDev097/LTIPP-Research-Bounty---Team-Lampros-Labs-DAO/Research Project 1/Research Question 1 - Sector Growth, User Interaction, and Incentive Effectiveness Dataset/README.md

 - Conduct in-depth investigations into the effectiveness of LTIPP for participating protocols.
 - Evaluate the growth and engagement within various sectors of the Arbitrum ecosystem.
 - Analyze the impact of incentive programs on user behavior and transaction patterns.

+## Additional Information

+This dataset covers data from approximately 77 protocols.
+There are a few protocols (around 10) for which data collection is still in progress due to some uncertainties.
+We will provide updates and complete data for these protocols shortly.